BrightspaceUI/core/components/inputs/docs/input-checkbox.md

 The `<d2l-input-checkbox>` element can be used on its own or as an option within a `<d2l-input-checkbox-group>` collection.
 It will display a checkbox and optional visible label.

-When provided with a `name`, the checkbox can participate in forms when it is `checked` and enabled.
-Its value will be `"on"` unless another is provided using the `value` attribute.
+When provided with a `name`, the checkbox will participate in forms if it is `checked` and enabled.

 <!-- docs: demo code properties name:d2l-input-checkbox sandboxTitle:'Checkbox Input' display:block -->
 ```html